 Sample the delicious flavors that this little hidden gem of a town has to offer.
 In Bordentown, you’ll discover a quaint town bursting with big flavor.
 Bordentown is easily accessible from the River Line light rail system, located on West Park Avenue.

-This three hour walking tour will include historical information about the town.
-As you travel down the historical streets of Bordentown, you’ll see many sights, including the home of a signer of the Declaration of Independence, and the first female sculptor and spy.
+This three hour walking food tour will include historical information about the town during the American Revolution.
+As you travel down the streets of Bordentown, you’ll see many sights, including the home of a signer of the Declaration of Independence, and the first female sculptor and spy.

 Head down the block for upscale Italian tapas, where you’ll get to sample several traditional and not-so-traditional items made with a modern twist.
 Taste authentic wood-fired Neapolitan pizza with hand-picked ingredients.
-We encourage you to save room for a flavorful comfort food treat from an American, Italian and Spanish fusion restaurant.
+We encourage you to save room for a flavorful street food treat from an American, Italian and Spanish fusion restaurant.
 Next, enjoy a unique tasting experience of olive oils and vinegars from around the world.
 Finish up the tour with an extensive variety of cup cakes with a warm beverage or try some of your favorite homemade ice cream flavors!

 Yes, advance purchase is required and tours may sell out quickly.
 To maximize your chances of getting the day and time you prefer, please book well in advance.
 Tickets can be purchased with a Visa, MasterCard, or American Express.